fzliu/fzliu.github.io/_posts/2022-02-07-my-experience-living-and-working-in-china-part-i.md

 If you made it this far, thanks for reading.
 This post has been a bit rambly and all over the place, but the next couple should hopefully be a bit more focused.
 If you liked this article and are an open-source developer like myself, please give the [Towhee project](https://github.com/towhee-io/towhee) a star on Github as a show of support.

 In part II, I’ll cover the Chinese tech scene, from 996'ing to the open source community.
 Stay tuned!

+---

+<sup>1</sup><sub>Forced labor in Xinjiang has made [headlines](https://www.nytimes.com/2021/12/23/us/politics/china-uyghurs-forced-labor.html) in recent months, but in reality, it happens everywhere in China.</sub>

 <sup>2</sup><sub>Justice for [Zhou Xiaoxuan](https://www.cnn.com/2021/09/15/china/xianzi-zhu-jun-sexual-harassment-case-mic-intl-hnk/index.html).</sub>